quicwg/multipath/draft-ietf-quic-multipath.md

 and therefore might arrive in different orders.
 The PATH_AVAILABLE and PATH_STANDBY frames share a common sequence number space to detect and ignore outdated information.

-If all active paths are marked as "standby", no guidance is provided about which path should be used.

 ## Path Close {#path-close}